 Dr. Lewis Cantley.
 Photo credit Stephanie Diani |

-Dr. Cantley said any drug that targets PI3K is likely to be ineffective unless patients are able to maintain low blood sugar levels through diet or medication.
+Dr. Cantley said any drug targeting PI3K is likely to be ineffective unless patients can maintain low blood sugar levels through diet or medication.
 Next, they hope to investigate whether combining an FDA-approved intravenous PI3K inhibitor with a ketogenic diet (specially prepared by a nutritionist) is safe and improves treatment outcomes for patients with breast cancer, endometrial cancer, leukemia, or lymphoma. |

-This research represents a truly innovative approach to cancer therapy.
+"This research represents a truly innovative approach to cancer therapy.
 For decades, we have been trying to alter human metabolism to make cancer cells more sensitive to chemotherapy or targeted drugs.
-We are very excited to try this therapeutic avenue in humans,” concluded co-corresponding author Siddhartha Mukherjee, PhD.
+We are very excited to try this therapeutic approach in humans," said co-corresponding author Siddhartha Mukherjee, PhD, of the University of California, Berkeley.
 Reprinted from Dingxiangtong |